Frequently Asked Questions

 - A thoroughly prepared and revised resume.

 - A professional portfolio of samples produced during the course of the Professional Writing program and during the internship.

 - The internship inception memo (referred to above.)

 - The internship completion memo (referred to above.)

-Does every Professional Writing major or minor have to complete an internship and English 499?
+Does every student earning the Professional Writing certificate or minor have to complete an internship and English 499?

-Yes and no. but the Internship Director may waive this requirement under certain conditions.
-If the student has significant Professional Writing experience, the Director may, at his discretion, waive the internship and internship seminar requirement.
+Yes and no, as the Internship Director may waive this requirement under certain conditions.
+If the student has significant professional writing experience, the Director may, at his discretion, waive the internship and internship seminar requirement.
 Some examples of work that may warrant a waiver include but are not limited to the following:

 - The student has written and published books with major publishing houses.

 - The student has a current position in the field and can demonstrate significant accomplishments in professional writing.

 - The student has significant past experience in the field and can demonstrate professional writing accomplishments that would warrant a waiver.